SpockBauru/BepInEx_IL2CPP_Template/README.md

 # BepInEx_IL2CPP_Template
-Template for a generic BepInEx IL2CPP plugin
+Template for a generic BepInEx IL2CPP plugin using Monobehavior injection.

+Include some examples.